Alfresco/docs-alfresco/content-services/latest/install/ansible.md

   edition: Enterprise
 ```

-> This assumes that the full URL to your custom artifact looks like `https://your.repo.com/path/to/your/artifacts/7.2.1/alfresco-content-services-distribution-7.2.1.zip`
+> **Note:** This assumes that the full URL to your custom artifact looks like `https://your.repo.com/path/to/your/artifacts/7.2.1/alfresco-content-services-distribution-7.2.1.zip`

-In case you want to install a different (not latest) ACS version, you should make similar changes to the respective `*-extra-vars.yml` file.
+In case you want to install a different ACS version (not latest), you should make similar changes to the respective `*-extra-vars.yml` file.

 The other way is to override the URL completely: